Delete a Keyspace

 You can add an

-If a keyspace has more than one shard, you may pass multiple shard names to
+If a keyspace has more than one shard, each one must be deleted individually.

 Once all shards are deleted, you can delete the keyspace with: